spxbhuhb/zakadabar-stack/README.md

 # Zakadabar

 A full-stack development platform for Kotlin.
-JVM backend, JavaScript frontend, both programmed exclusively in Kotlin as part of one Kotlin MultiPlatform Project.
+JVM backend, JVM (Android) frontend, JavaScript frontend, all programmed exclusively in Kotlin.

 As of now we publish the project as **technology preview**.
 Many things are missing, **we might brake this and that with releases**.
 Interfaces, use patterns might change, it will need some time to mature.

+As of now, the Android support is just the communication data model (data classes) and the communication itself.
+We use the same classes form `commonMain` on all platforms.
+For those, DTO classes communication works out of the box.

 ## Keywords